• Home

 Avoid Anything Totally Shapeless

 A common mistake many with no curves make is wearing clothes that are completely shapeless.
-The truth is, wearing clothes that are more form fitting provide the illusion of curves because they fit closer to your body.
+The truth is, wearing clothes that are more form-fitting provides the illusion of curves because they fit closer to your body.
 Anytime wearing something that fits closer to the body, it enhances that part of the body.
 Try to keep shapeless garments for your lounging around time and make the most of the pieces you wear to flatter your figure.

 You’ll Also Love